bilboBaginz/peach-tree/README.md

 ### src/app

-  * `root`: Since React components communication is unidirectional, this component is the main parent of all the UI componentts as well as the playing the role of the context provider that saves/updates the state and propagates it down to all children. (same pattern as elm/redux but with native react hooks `useContext` and `useReducer`)
+  * `root`: Since React components communication is unidirectional, this component is the main parent of all the UI componentts as well as context provider to all its children. (same pattern as elm/redux but with native react hooks `useContext` and `useReducer`)
   * `components`: Contains the 3 UI comopnents of our app, the money transfer funcionality `make-transfer-form`, the transactions list `recent-transactions-list` and `transfer-preview-popup`, if a component is complex enough it might have children of its own in a recursive manner (hence the term React tree)

 ### src/packages: